Ramratan-Bissoo/ChatAPP_CustomRoom__Socket_Angular9/README.md

     - cd server
     - npm install
     - npm start    // Run nodemon on localhost:3000 with socket server

+# change the server

+I have use heroku server so you will goto the src/app/service/socket.service.ts and change the const SERVER_URL = 'server url'

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.